 Patricia Kullberg, MD, MPH, served two decades as Medical Director at Multnomah County Health Department, providing primary care to persons with physical, mental and addiction disorders.
 She has written award-winning articles about health and medicine.
 In 2015 she published her first novel, Girl in the River, about the intimate life of a working girl in mid-twentieth century Portland.
-Forthcoming in 2017 is On the Ragged Edge of Medicine, non-fiction narratives drawn from her medical practice.
+Her 2017 release, On the Ragged Edge of Medicine, features non-fiction narratives drawn from her medical practice.
 Her current novel-in-progress concerns the intersecting lives of two racially distinct families in a controversial and innovative federal housing project for WWII-era shipyard workers.

 Kirby Larson went from history-phobe to history fanatic while writing the 2007 Newbery Honor Book, Hattie Big Sky, and its sequel, Hattie Ever After.
 Her passion for historical fiction continues with the WWII Dogs series, Liberty, Duke and Dash (winner of the 2015 Scott O’Dell Historical Fiction Prize), and the first of the Audacity Jones books, Audacity Jones to the Rescue.
 Kirby lives in Kenmore, Washington with her husband, Neil, and Winston the Wonder Dog.
 When she’s not reading or writing, Kirby enjoys beach combing, bird watching, and traveling.
 She owns a tiara and is not afraid to use it.

-Jennifer Lamont Leo‘s debut novel You’re the Cream in My Coffee, set in 1920s Chicago, will be published by Lighthouse Publishing of the Carolinas on September 15, 2016.
+Jennifer Lamont Leo‘s debut novel You’re the Cream in My Coffee, set in 1920s Chicago, was published by Lighthouse Publishing of the Carolinas on September 15, 2016.
 In addition to writing historical fiction primarily for the Christian market, Jennifer is a freelance marketing copywriter, brand strategist, and copyeditor.

 Louisa Locke is a retired professor of U.S. and Women’s History, has a successful second career as the author of the best-selling Victorian San Francisco Mystery series, including Maids of Misfortune, Uneasy Spirits, Bloody Lessons, Deadly Proof, and Pilfered Promises.
 These books feature Annie, a young boarding house keeper, who supplements her income as a pretend clairvoyant, and her lawyer beau, Nate Dawson.
 Not just content with writing about the past, Locke has recently started writing science fiction in the open source collaborative world of the Paradisi Chronicles.